• Skip to main content

 Sink of my white Lululemon Love Tee's and White Swifty's

 My whites I wanted to do separately because they are whites.
-And honestly, I was skeptical this would work and I have the hardest time keeping my whites, specifically Lululemon whites, looking bright and not dingy.
+Honestly, I was skeptical this would work and I have the hardest time keeping my whites, specifically Lululemon whites, looking bright and not dingy.

 dirty sink water after I stripped my white tees